M2 - Biological systems and physical concepts

 Modern biology has brought about an extraordinary leap forward in our understanding of the molecular mechanisms involved in the living world.
 This knowledge is currently opening up an original and fascinating field of investigation, enabling young physicists and biophysicists to apply their innovative and theoretical methods to the observation and modelling of biological systems, from the microscopic scale to integrated systems.

-The SBCP specialisation is co-accredited by the universities of Sorbonne Université, Paris Diderot (Paris 7) and Paris Sud (Paris 11).
+The SBCP track is co-accredited by Sorbonne Université, Université Paris Cité and Université Paris Saclay.

 Contact